 Set the Exchange SMTP Server

 If Exchange Server is installed on the same computer as Diafaan SMS Server you can set the server to localhost.
-If not you have to enter the IP address or Fully qualified Domain Name of the computer where Exchange is installed.
+If it is installed on another server, you have to enter the IP address or Fully qualified Domain Name of the computer where Exchange is installed.
+If your Exchange Server accepts email over a TLS encrypted connection you should also set encryption to STARTTLS.